geeseven/sway-terminal-notify/README.md

 text-color=#00ff00
 ```

-This workaround does not work with terminal multiplexers or ssh.
+This workaround does not work with terminal multiplexers or ssh.  (see [Sway tmux notify][4] for tmux notifications.)
 I prefer urgent windows to notifications for this reason and visually is cleaner.
 To me, this looks better:

 ![urgent](https://i.imgur.com/zs9t7Fu.png)